himanimanjunath/simplify/README.md

 With the limited time we had, we focused on delivering these keypoints through our extension to users.

 ## Our process
-**1. Research**
- Looked at major sites (Amazon, CNN, Reddit, YouTube) to spot common pain points.
+1. **Research**: Looked at major sites (Amazon, CNN, Reddit, YouTube) to spot common pain points.
-**2. Focus**
-Narrowed focus to news sites (starting with CNN) → high traffic, frequent use.
+2. **Focus**: Narrowed focus to news sites (starting with CNN) → high traffic, frequent use.
-**3. Build & Test**
-Tailored our extension for CNN.com, simplifying layout and reducing overload.
+3. **Build & Test**: Tailored our extension for CNN.com, simplifying layout and reducing overload.
-**4. Scale**
-Found that the same design principles worked seamlessly across other sites → our solution became scalable / broadly applicable.**
+4. **Scale**: Found that the same design principles worked seamlessly across other sites → our solution became scalable / broadly applicable.**

 ## Key design considerations
 - **Line height**: Increased to 1.5–1.75 (vs. standard web default 1.2–1.4) → ideal for  ADHD/autistic users: reduces visual crowding, helps track reading